debian-pi/raspbian-ua-netinst/README.md

 _Note the **r** in the of=/dev/rdiskX part on the dd line which should speed up writing the image considerably._

 ### SD card image for Linux
-Prebuilt image is around **17MB** xz compressed and **64MB** uncompressed.
+Prebuilt image is **64MB** uncompressed.
 It contains the same files as the .zip but is more convenient for Linux users.

 Go to [our latest release page](https://github.com/debian-pi/raspbian-ua-netinst/releases/latest) and download the .img.xz file.